CVRL/iris-recognition-OTS-DNN/README.md

 - augment.py: script used to augment the training data

 ### models
+The file models.tgz can be downloaded from [this release](https://github.com/CVRL/iris-recognition-OTS-DNN/releases).

 - dilated-cnn: trained frontend and context modules
 - DRN: trained dilated residual network
 - SegNet: trained SegNet